-- Encouraging more housing variety throughout town. - Promoting efficient residential development patterns. - Creating attractive and safe residential neighbourhoods in keeping with the historic grid pattern. - Encouraging residential infill development. - Providing adequate land to accommodate future residential housing needs. - Improving existing residential areas. - Assuring adequate provisions for open space to complement residential development. - 1.
-Future residential development should be directed to the areas of the municipality identified in Map 1, taking into account availability and ease of servicing and the priority of infill development. - 2.
-The Town will continue to monitor vacancy rates, development and subdivision activity, land supply, and population and income profiles, so that the needs for serviced residential land can be anticipated.
+- Encouraging more housing variety throughout town. - Promoting efficient residential development patterns. - Creating attractive and safe residential neighbourhoods in keeping with the historic grid pattern. - Encouraging residential infill development. - Providing adequate land to accommodate future residential housing needs. - Improving existing residential areas. - Assuring adequate provisions for open space to complement residential development. - Future residential development should be directed to the areas of the municipality identified in Map 1, taking into account availability and ease of servicing and the priority of infill development.